-Mortgagee decides on the tenure and intervals at which the repayment has to be made.
-Mortgagor, on the other hand, ensures that he abides by the deadlines and pays the installments in time.
+The mortgagee decides on the tenure and intervals at which the repayment has to be made.
+On the other hand, Mortgagor ensures that he abides by the deadlines and pays the installments in time.

-In case the mortgagor fails to pay the loan installment, the mortgagee has the right to sell the asset kept as mortgage to recover the dues.
-The mortgagor must accept the mortgagee’s decision in case of the default.
+If the mortgagor fails to pay the loan installment, the mortgagee has the right to sell the asset kept as a mortgage to recover the dues.
+The mortgagor must accept the mortgagee’s decision in case of default.

 Rights of Both Parties

-Mortgagor or mortgagee has certain rights that he or she can exercise.
+Mortgagor or mortgagee has certain rights that they can exercise.
 There are three principal rights that the mortgagor has:

 - Right to redeem.

-- If the mortgagor is entitled to redemption, then he or she may ask the mortgagee to transfer the obligation to a third party upon fulfillment of a condition.
+- If the mortgagor is entitled to redemption, then they may ask the mortgagee to transfer the obligation to a third party upon fulfillment of a condition.